-Delco LOC II is a security feature for the compact disc player.
+Delco LOC II® is an anti-theft feature for the compact disc player.
 It can be used or ignored.
 If ignored, the system plays normally.
 If it is used, your player won't be usable if it is ever stolen, because it will go to LOC mode any time battery power is removed.
-Until an unlock code is entered, it will not turn on.
+It will also go to LOC mode any time power from the battery is turned off by the Battery Rundown Protection feature (see the Index under Battery Rundown Protection).
+Until an unLOC code is entered, it will not turn on.

 The instructions below tell you how to enter a secret code into the system.
-If your vehicle loses battery power for any reason, you must unlock the system with the secret code before the radio will turn on.
+If your vehicle loses battery power for any reason, you must unlock the system with the secret code before your audio system will turn on.